magento/devdocs/guides/v2.0/install-gde/install/hosted/hosted_get-ftp.md

 	Follow the prompts on your screen or consult the documentation provided with your FTP software for more information.

-3. After you log in to your managed server, browse to locate `magento2-ce.zip` or `magento2-ee.zip` on your local system.
+3. After you log in to your managed server, browse to locate the Magento archive on your local system.

 	On the remote system, browse to locate the `public_html` directory.